nh-server/switch-guide/docs/user_guide/rcm/sending_payload.md

 1. Download and open OmniRCM.
     * If you get a SmartScreen popup, click `More info` and click `Run anyway`.
-1. Connect your Switch in while it's in RCM to your PC using the USB cable.
+1. Connect your Switch while it's in RCM to your PC using the USB cable.
 1. Click the red `Install Driver` button near the top of the window.
     * If you face issues when installing the driver, follow the driver installation with [Zadig](#optional---driver-installation-with-zadig) section below.
 1. Under `Payloads`, click the `↓ Update` button to fetch the remote payloads.